braidnetworks/dynohot/README.md

 No doubt your application has all kinds of side-effects littered about.
 Maybe you have a `setInterval` or something which runs a job every now and then.
 You'll need to tell dynohot how to clean those up, because otherwise if the module reevaluates itself then you will make a new timer each time.
 For cases like those you can use `import.meta.hot.dispose()`.
-Take a look at the (API reference)[#api-reference] below to get started on that.
+Take a look at the [API reference](#api-reference) below to get started on that.

 API REFERENCE